Jetson Nano Development/Expansion Kit Lite Version with Jetson Nano Core Module (Jetson-Nano-LITE-DEV-KIT-A)

 Inference performance matched expectations for the hardware tier.
 Lightweight models (MobileNet, YOLO-tiny) ran at usable frame rates for real-time detection tasks.
 Larger models may need quantization to fit in available memory.

-For the price point, the Jetson Nano Development/Expansion Kit Lite Version with Jetson Nano Core Module (Jetson-Nano-LITE-DEV-KIT-B) delivers what you need without unnecessary complexity.
+For the price point, the Jetson Nano Development/Expansion Kit Lite Version with Jetson Nano Core Module (Jetson-Nano-LITE-DEV-KIT-A) delivers what you need without unnecessary complexity.
 Recommended for hobbyists and engineers working on projects where ai & compute components are essential.

 What We Like